connectsolutions/best-practices/js/Backbone.md

 * The view has a reference to its own DOM element at 'el' and also a jQuery element '$el'.

-* This means you must never use jQuery directly:
+* This means you must never use jQuery directly.

-* Always scope yourself to your own DOM element instead:
+* Always scope yourself to your own DOM element instead.

 * If you need to alter a different view, just trigger an event and let the other view do its thing.
 You can also use Backbone as a global Pub/Sub system.